pikvm/pikvm/docs/faq.md

     ```

 ??? question "I am getting a 500/503 error when I try and access the main KVM page!"
-    Older images have this issue due to yaml syntax, it's advised to reflash with the newest image
     This maybe due to a few of the following:

-    Missing /etc/kvmd/override.yaml file, to resolve `cd /etc/kvmd ; touch override.yaml`
+    * Missing `/etc/kvmd/override.yaml` file, to resolve it run `rw; touch /etc/kvmd/override.yaml; ro`
-    Bad yaml syntax, edit your override.yaml file and undo what you did and restart PiKVM
+    * Bad YAML syntax, edit your `/etc/kvmd/override.yaml` file and undo what you did and restart PiKVM.

 ??? question "How can I use the serial console to access to access other devices"
-    you need to stop the service which listens on the ttyAMA0:
+    You need to stop the service which listens on the `/dev/ttyAMA0`:

     ```
     rw